aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 You don't need to worry about installing Tatin if you use version 19.0 or later of Dyalog: Tatin will be available in `⎕SE` after a standard installation anyway.

-However, installing and updating is, as far as the Tatin client is concerned, _the same thing_, because updating the Tatin client basically means removing the old version and installing a new one.
+However, installing and updating is, as far as the Tatin client is concerned, the same thing, because updating the Tatin client basically means removing the old version and installing a new one.

 ## Requirements